 According to the 6th assessment report of the IPCC, aerosols are responsible for the largest uncertainty in current global climate models, due to their ill-defined effects on the climate (Lee et al., 2023).
-Aerosols affect the climate by direct contact with sunlight through absorption or reflection, or by acting as nucleation cores, termed cloud condensation nuclei (CCN), for water uptake and further growth into clouds (Boucher and Lohmann, 1995).
-Of these two factors, the uncertainty associated with the formation of CCN has the greatest impact on modeling radiative forcing, (Canadell et al., 2021) and this uncertainty is mainly due to a lack of understanding of the initial formation steps leading to particles of 1.7-3.0 nm in diameter.
+Aerosols affect the climate by direct contact with sunlight through absorption or reflection, or by acting as nucleation cores, termed cloud condensation nuclei (CCN), for with the formation of CCN has the greatest impact on modeling radiative forcing, (Canadell et al., 2021) and this uncertainty is mainly due to a lack of understanding of the initial formation steps leading to particles of 1.7-3.0 nm in diameter.
 For instance, changing the growth mechanism of 1.7-3.0 nm particles from being solely sulfuric acid-based to including extremely low volatility organic compounds can lead to a factor of two difference in the predicted CCN number concentration (Tröstl et al., 2016).
 Hence, understanding the growth behavior of freshly nucleated particles, around 1.7 nm in diameter, is paramount for reducing this uncertainty.